adamcath/haute-codeture/haute-codeture.md

 Implementing this change is easy.
 Any time you don't plan on changing a field, declare it final.
 Consider whether it's part of the mutable state of the class or the immutable configuration and put it in the appropriate section.

-#### Exceptions

-Part of your program is actually the mutable state.
-That part can't be final (although you can often use a final reference to a mutable object).

 ---